myllynen/ansible-packer/README.md

    [vars/builder_vmware.yml](vars/builder_vmware.yml) for default
    output values.
-3. Create BIOS/UEFI bootable image, otherwise support only the platform mode used for building the image
+3. Create BIOS/UEFI bootable image, otherwise support only the platform mode used for building the image.
 4. Adjust installer configuration files such as [templates/cfg-rhel_8.j2](templates/cfg-rhel_8.j2) to add support for different partitioning layouts.